Stephen Bell probes the cellular machinery that replicates and maintains animal cell chromosomes.

 Ankur Jain investigates the role of RNA self-assembly in cellular organization and neurodegenerative disease.

-Chris A. Kaiser analyzes protein folding and trafficking in cells.
+Before closing his lab, Chris A. Kaiser analyzed protein folding and trafficking in cells.

 Monty Krieger studies cell surface receptors and cholesterol and their impact on normal physiology and diseases, such as heart disease and infertility.